dragonflydb/dragonfly/doc/dashtable.md

 ### Segment zoom-in

 Below you can see the diagram of a segment.
 It comprised of regular buckets and stash buckets.
-Each bucket has `k` slots and each slot can host a key-value entry.
+Each bucket has `k` slots and each slot can host a key-value record.

 ![Segment](./dashsegment.svg)

 In our implementation, each segment has 56 regular buckets, 4 stash buckets and each bucket contains 14 slots.
-Overall, each dashtable segment has capacity to host 840 entries.
+Overall, each dashtable segment has capacity to host 840 records.
 When an item is inserted into a segment, DT first determines its home bucket based on item's hash value.
 The home bucket is one of 56 regular buckets that reside in the table.
 Each bucket has 14 available slots and the item can reside in any free slot.
 If the home bucket is full, then DT tries to insert to the regular bucket on the right.
 And if that bucket is also full, it tries to insert into one of 4 stash buckets.
 These are kept deliberately aside to gather spillovers from the regular buckets.
 The segment is "full" when the insertion fails, i.e. the home bucket and the neighbour bucket and all 4 stash buckets are full.
 Please note that segment is not necessary at full capacity, it can be that other buckets are not yet full, but unfortunately, that item can go only into these 6 buckets,